aras62/vision-based-prediction/datasets/alphabetical/a-d_alphabetical_datasets.md

 <summary><strong>Bibtex</strong></summary>
 <pre>
 @Article{Geyer_2020_arxiv,
-    author = Geyer, Jakob and Kassahun, Yohannes and Mahmudi, Mentar and Ricou, Xavier and Durgesh, Rupesh and Chung, Andrew S and Hauswald, Lorenz and Pham, Viet Hoang and M{\"u}hlegg, Maximilian and Dorn, Sebastian and others, title = "A2d2: Audi autonomous driving dataset", journal = "arXiv:2004.06320",
+    author = {Geyer, Jakob and Kassahun, Yohannes and Mahmudi, Mentar and Ricou, Xavier and Durgesh, Rupesh and Chung, Andrew S and Hauswald, Lorenz and Pham, Viet Hoang and M{\"u}hlegg, Maximilian and Dorn, Sebastian and others}, title = "{A2d2}: Audi Autonomous Driving Dataset", journal = "arXiv:2004.06320",
     year = "2020"
 }